TheoBendixson/real-ios-build-script/README.md

 # All the gotchas explained
 It wouldn't be Apple if there weren't a ton of undocumented rules you've gotta follow.
 Here's an explanation of all the trouble I ran into while creating this.

+## Xcode Versions
+This build script only works for Xcode 15.2 with a minimum deployment target of iOS 17.
+As such, it has adopted all of the acceptable file structure conventions for that moment in time, and it does not support any other Xcode version.

+I'm just one guy who needed to ship one game.
+I couldn't find a single example of the thing I wanted to do (for any version of Xcode), so I humbly offer the thing that solved my problem.

+If you need to support a different version of Xcode, you will need to write a slighly different version of this script.
+The best way to do that is to download the version of Xcode you want to use, create a default vanilla iOS application, build it, and then inspect the bundle to see how everything is laid out.
+Deconstruct what Apple's tools make so you can then re-construct it with your own tools.

 ## App Icons
 You will notice that there's a file called Assets.car in the resources directory.
 That's just the game's App Icon.
 In order to avoid using xcodebuild, I had to create a separate Xcode project to create the icon from an xcassets folder within Xcode.
 I built the sample app, went into the build bundle's content directory, and then copied Assets.car from it into my own resources directory.